matiwinnetou/spring-soy-view/README.md

 ```

 As indicated in the above example, this will yield rendering of a template defined in soy.example.serverTime, mind you that it is a logical template name and it doesn't matter in which file it is stored as long as the file is resolveable by a TemplatesFileResolver.
 In the mentioned example a string with a template name is returned, as it is normal in spring mvc world that when a method returns a string, it indicates a path to a template.

+### Spring's Template resolvers chaining

+In Spring MVC, templates resolvers can be chained in a sense of __Chain of Responsibility__ pattern (GoF), this is the reason a "soy:" prefix was introduced, when __SoyTemplateViewResolver__ cannot sees the template name does not have this prefix, it is passing to next handlers in the chain (ie. other template view resolvers).

+### Runtime Global Parameters
+Google's Soy Templates support a notion of globally injected parameters, which are available under a special namespace: ${ij}, contrary to other spring's view resolver library this library makes use of this and that way this allows us to keep SoyVIew implementation clean.
+By default an implementation delegates to a __DefaultGlobalModelResolver__, which in turn contains a list of RuntimeResolvers Out of the box the library provides a resolution for the following runtime information:

+* __Servlet's servletContext__ via ServletContextResolver class and by default data is bound to: __{$ij._servlet.context}__
+* __Spring's WebApplicationContext__ via WebApplicationContextResolver class and by default data is bound to: __{$ij._web.app.context}__
+* __Http cookies__ via CookieResolver and by default data is bound to: __{$ij._request.cookie}__
+* __Http session__ data via HttpSessionResolver and by default data is bound to: __{$ij._http.session}__.
+Please note this runtime resolver does not resolve objects only primitives, it is therefore needed that you extend from this runtime resolver
+* __Spring's RequestContext__ via RequestContextResolver and data bound to: __{$ij._request.context}__
+* __Request parameters__ via RequestParametersResolver and data bound to: __{$ij._request.parameter}__
+* __Request headers__ via RequestHeadersResolver and data bound to: __{$ij._request.header}__

+Note that since by design a Soy __does not__ allow any code from the templates to be executes in java (without writing a plugin for it), all of those implementation support only getting data without input parameters.

+It is expected that if you need your own domain specific runtime data resolver, you simply write a new class and implement the interface __pl.matisoft.soy.global.runtime.resolvers.RuntimeResolver__, once done wire this via configuration of __DefaultGlobalModelResolver__

 ### Ajax JavaScript compilation